MiffedLyric559/EVE-FiveM/README.md

 Original mod: [Extended Video Export](https://www.gta5-mods.com/scripts/extended-video-export)

 A significant amount of time and research went into updating this mod. **Please follow all instructions carefully before requesting support.**
+Checkout this forum post for debugging tips: **[CFX - FiveM - How to get EVE working with FiveM](https://forum.cfx.re/t/how-to-use-extended-video-export-eve-fivem/2581771)**

 ---